opea-project/GenAIExamples/ChatQnA/kubernetes/intel/README_tdx.md

 1. [Cluster Configuration](#cluster-configuration) - steps required to prepare components in the cluster required to use Intel TDX.
 2. [Node configuration](#node-configuration) - additional steps to be performed on the node that are required to run heavy applications like OPEA ChatQnA.
-3. [ChatQnA Services Configuration and Deployment](#chatqna-services-configuration-and-deployment) - describes how to deploy ChatQnA services with Intel TDX protection.
+3. [Deployment of services protected with Intel TDX](#deployment-of-services-protected-with-intel-tdx) - describes how to deploy an example application with services protected using Intel TDX.

 > [!NOTE]
 > Running TDX-protected services requires the user to define the pod's resources request (cpu, memory).